Steve Eddington

 Bryant

-Bishop Robert G. Rudolph Jr. earned a Master of Public Administration degree from the University of Texas at El Paso and a Bachelor of Arts degree in Political Science from Henderson State University, where he served for two terms as student body president.
+He is working toward a Doctor of Education (Ed.D.) in Educational Leadership, with a concentration in Higher Education Administration, at Arkansas State University.
+He earned a Master of Public Administration (M.P.A.) from the University of Texas at El Paso and a Bachelor of Arts (B.A.) with a double major in political science and speech and theatre from Henderson State University, where he served as president of the Student Government Association for two terms.

 His appointment expires in January 2027.
 He may be contacted at rudolph@asusystem.edu.